 Before you visit the library, remember to check the hours.

-There will be no overnight hours in the library for the fall semester.
-Due to the university’s COVID-19 restrictions, operational hours will be limited.
+During summer session and due to the university’s COVID-19 restrictions, operational hours will be limited.
 Be sure to check library hours before you visit.

 Study rooms are open with lower maximum capacity.